Join the RHS today and support our charitable work

 Many gardeners are keen to encourage insects into a garden, especially those that help pollinate our flowers and fruit.
 Some of these pollinators have been in decline so the more we can optimise a garden for them through our plant choice, the better.

 Native plants would seem to be the obvious choice to support our native pollinators but with so many non-native plants also grown in gardens and little known about their benefit to wildlife, the answer to this question has remained unclear.
 Below are the findings and recommendations to gardeners from recent research.

 Enhance your garden for pollinators through plant choice:

-To help get you started we have put together a shortlist of 100 Perfect for Pollinator plants listed by region of origin to help you optimise your garden for pollinating insects - simply download RHS Plants for Pollinators: Plants of the World.
+Our research is not prescriptive on exactly which plants you should plant in your garden but to help get you started we have put together a shortlist of 100 Plants for Pollinator plants.
+These are listed by region of origin to help you optimise your garden for pollinating insects - simply download RHS Plants for Pollinators: Plants of the World.

 Results from the first scientific paper focused on pollinating (termed 'flower-visiting') insects.
 These were recorded through observations when weather conditions were favourable for flying insects such as bees, wasps, butterflies, flies (including hoverflies) and adult beetles.
 An observer noted on a record sheet those seen landing on flowers.

 Bees in your garden